Mathématique: Chapter 1

 Young sounded closer.

-First of all, the use of the moniker “hotshot” was clearly ironic and he resented that.
-Second of all—
+The use of the moniker “hotshot” was clearly ironic and he resented that.

 “You want some water?”
 Young asked.

-Young got to his feet slowly, favoring one leg or, perhaps, one entire side of his body.
+Young got to his feet, favoring one leg or perhaps one side of his body.
 It was difficult to tell what was wrong with him, but something clearly was.
-Wrong with him.
-Which, Rush supposed, explained why Jackson might be helping the man move into his apartment.
+(Wrong with him.)

 Young returned with a glass of water.